Are Corpus Christi College Courses transferable?

 How can I get more information?

-Corpus Christi Advisors are available to answer your questions in person, via the phone or by email.
+Corpus Christi Recruiters and Advisors are available to answer your questions in person, via the phone or by email.
 Contact us in person on the UBC Campus at 5935 Iona Drive, Vancouver, BC.
 You may also call us at 604 822-6862 or email firstname.lastname@example.org